peterforty9/peterclarkeinfo/content/post/ft-commission.md

-organisations = ["The Financial Times"] purposes = ["Process analysis", "Fact finding", "Requirement gathering"] roles = ["Contract", "Business Analyst"] skills = ["Data mapping"] tags = [] title = "Sales commission system analysis"
+organisations = ["The Financial Times"] purposes = ["Process analysis", "Fact finding", "Requirement gathering"] roles = ["Contract", "Business Analyst"] skills = ["BPMN", "Process mapping", "Data mapping"] tags = ["Sales Commissions"] title = "Sales commission system analysis"

 +++
 * Conducted interviews to assess the extent of work completed and highlight areas of concern
+* Modelled current sales commissions processes to assess benefits of the new system
 * Identified missing requirements and restored business confidence in the project by producing several alternative action plans for completing the project